Washington Park and Zoo Railway: History

+21st century

 A suspension of service forecast to last at least through summer 2014 was due to begin on September 23, 2013, to allow construction of a new elephant exhibit area and changes to the railway's route within and near the zoo grounds.
 On November 22, 2014, operations resumed on the new Zoo Loop line within the zoo.

-In May 2018 an online petition was created in opposition to the Washington Park Master Plan's endorsement to remove the "long route", which runs from the Oregon Zoo to the International Rose Test Garden.
-The master plan primarily called for the removal of all tracks so that it could be replaced by a paved twelve foot (12') wide path.
-As of May 2020, over 37,000 people have signed the online petition in support of keeping and repairing the, longer route.
-As of 2023, no action has yet been taken on this proposed Washington Park plan.
+In May 2018, an online petition was created in opposition to the Washington Park Master Plan's endorsement to remove the "long route", which runs from the Oregon Zoo to the International Rose Test Garden.
+The master plan adopted by the city council that year called for the removal of all tracks and their replacement by a paved 12 ft path.
+More than 35,000 people had signed the online petition in support of keeping the longer route by July 2019 and nearly 50,000 by early 2026.
+In 2025, zoo officials continued to express reluctance to study a possible reopening of the long route, saying they lacked the money needed for such a project, while the Friends of Washington Park and Zoo Railway, a non-profit organization advocating for the line's reopening, was continuing to work to generate support.
+In February 2026, the council of Metro (the zoo's operator) indicated its support for carrying out a "comprehensive geotechnical assessment" of the route, as a step toward consideration of its possible reopening.

 The railway was listed on the National Register of Historic Places in 2020 as a historic district using its original name, as the Portland Zoo Railway Historic District.
-The 1958-built Zooliner and 1959-built Oregon Steamer locomotive, and their respective passenger cars were placed on the National Registry, along with the railroad route itself (including the section within Washington Park), the water tank and tower, the Tunnel-Roundhouse complex and the Washington Park station.
+The 1958-built Zooliner and 1959-built Oregon steam locomotive and their respective passenger cars were placed on the National Register, along with the railroad route itself (including the section within Washington Park), the water tank and tower, the tunnel–roundhouse complex and the Washington Park station.